k2703/SETS/README.md

 ![](jade-env.png?raw=true)

+For an overview at the project hava a look at: https://github.com/k2703/SETS/blob/master/SET-Final/JADEREADME.md

-All its components (Agent Classes) can be found in the `jade-env` folder.
+All its components (Agent Classes) can be found in: https://github.com/k2703/SETS/tree/master/SET-Final

 The prediction forecasting is provided via a fitted LSTM model provided via a web service.
 For an overview see the following picture: